unixorn/sysadmin-reading-list/README.md

 You don't want to manually configure any servers - no matter how hard you try, they won't end up truly identical and having meat typing in commands takes far too long per server, doesn't scale, and the manual labor will discourage you from standing up new VMs for testing.

 Treating your configuration as something described in text files allows you to treat it like code.
-You can do pull-requests, get your changes reviewed by your team, view the differences between your configuration at different times, and almost most-importantly, find out who changed the configuration and when.
+You can do pull-requests, get your changes reviewed by your team, view the differences between your configuration at different times, and almost most-importantly, find out who changed the configuration, when, and if they wrote good commit messages, why.

 There are several good options:

 * [Ansible](http://www.ansible.com/) is designed to be minimal in nature, consistent, secure, and highly reliable.
 Is owned & supported by Red Hat.
-* [Chef](http://www.opscode.com/chef/) is written in Ruby and Erlang and uses a Ruby DSL to describe system configuration
+* [Chef](http://www.opscode.com/chef/) is written in Ruby and Erlang and uses a Ruby DSL to describe system configuration.
 * [Puppet](http://puppetlabs.com/) makes it easy to automate the provisioning, configuration and ongoing management of your machines and the software running on them.
 Make rapid, repeatable changes and automatically enforce the consistency of systems and devices – across physical and virtual machines, on premise or in the cloud.
 * [Salt](http://www.saltstack.com/) orchestrates the build and ongoing management of your infrastructure.